sebastienwood/sebastienwood.github.io/_pubs/1_2019_NEWCAS.md

 **Q : Wouldn't privacy enabled neural networks be a good way to go then ?**

 A :Could be for problems where diagnosis is not needed.
 Here we need to explicitely tell what's going wrong and where on the wafer.
 As we need to *understand* what's happening and the output of the model, we can't operate on a black box input/output.
 Hence our generative approach.

+**Q : Isn't a wafer picture overall a simple disk ?**

+A : It is, but the devil hides in the details.
+In our case, small perturbations may indicate a faulty chip on the wafer.
+In essence, capturing those fine grained perturbation would be an ideal scenario.
+For now, managing to grasp a coherent wafer with not so subtle perturbations is a "good" result.